 Sunday Services going online

-Also, following guidance from the United Church of Christ, Norfield Congregational Church's Sunday Worship Services will not be open to public gatherings for the time being.
-However, congregants may view our Sunday morning worship services each Sunday at 10 am on the Norfield website or on Norfield's YouTube channel.
+During the height of the pandemic, following guidance from the United Church of Christ, Norfield Congregational Church's Sunday Worship Services were not open to public gatherings.
+Congregants have been able to view our Sunday morning worship services each Sunday at 10 am on the Norfield website or on Norfield's YouTube channel.

 Help is available

-The medical crisis that now spans the earth is affecting all of us locally.
-In particular, congregants who are elderly or have medical conditions may need additional help.
-If you're in need of help with things such as groceries, pharmacy items or other essentials, please contact us at the church office, call 203-227-7886 or email firstname.lastname@example.org.
-We will connect you with church members who are eager to help out.
+The medical crisis that has spanned the earth affects all of us locally.
+Congregants who are elderly or have medical conditions may need special additional help.
+If you're in need of help with groceries, pharmacy items or other essentials, please contact us at the church office.
+Call 203-227-7886 or email email@example.com and we will connect you with church members who are eager to help!

 Other Resources for Deliveries

 - Peter's Market in Weston: Call (203) 227-2066 or email firstname.lastname@example.org

 - Milestone Restaurant in Georgetown: Call Peter and Andi at (203) 587-1700 and see milestonect.com

 - Dough & Company in Georgetown: Call (203) 587-1800 and see doughandcompany.com

 - CVS in Wilton: Call (203) 762-5020